cathazi/Zich_fc-NF/README.md

 # Getting started
 1. Download or clone this repository to your computer
-2. Ensure that you have a recent MatLab and access to the Signal Processing Toolbox and Wavelet Toolbox
+2. Ensure that you have a recent MatLab and access to SPM and the SPM Extensions
 # Contents